-Hortense Parrish Writing Center staff members do not proofread papers nor do line- by- line editing; we do, however, discuss papers with you to help you improve as a writer.
+Hortense Parrish Writing Center consultants do not proofread papers nor do line- by- line editing; we do, however, discuss papers with you to help you improve as a writer.
 Proofreading implies editing for perfection.

-In order for full ownership of the paper to stay with the student, staff members typically do not mark on a student's paper.
+In order for full ownership of the paper to stay with the student, consultants do not mark on papers.

-Staff members help students during all phases of the writing process, from brainstorming to the final draft.
-Because the thesis statement is a student's direct assertion, it is up to the student to form that assertion; however, the center assistants are here to help a student limit the selected topic and develop a workable thesis statement.
+Consultants help students during all phases of the writing process, from brainstorming to the final draft.
+Because the thesis statement is a student's direct assertion, it is up to the student to form that assertion; however, consultants are here to help a student limit the selected topic and develop a workable thesis statement.

-Because the staff members focus on tutoring writing, twenty minutes is usually enough time to cover two or three major problem areas; therefore, a student should apply what has been learned in the session before bringing the paper back to the center to be looked at again.
+Because consultants focus on tutoring, twenty minutes is enough time to cover two or three major problem areas; therefore, a student should apply what has been learned in the session before bringing the paper back to the center to be reviewed again.

-Because tutoring sessions are approximately twenty minutes in length, Writing Center staff members focus on recurring problems with content and organization.
-Writing Center staff members do not assign grades nor guarantee that students will leave with a perfect paper.
-The Writing Center is not a "quick fix" for a student's writing, but if students use their time in the Writing Center wisely, they can improve their writing.
+Because tutoring sessions last about twenty minutes, consultants focus on recurring problems with content and organization.
+Consultants do not assign grades nor guarantee that students will leave with perfect papers.
+The Writing Center is not a "quick fix" for writing, but if students use their time in the Writing Center wisely, they can improve their writing.

-Writing Center staff members do not count the required one-hour per week visits for individual English 100 and 110 students; although the Writing Center visit record forms are filed daily, it is the student's (and the instructor's) responsibility to keep track of hours.
+Consultants do not count the required one-hour per week visits for English 100 and 110 students; although the Writing Center visit record forms are filed daily, it is the student's (and the instructor's) responsibility to keep track of hours.

 Consultants work with UT Martin students, faculty, and staff.
 However, we encourage any interested person to attend our weekly workshops at http://www.utm.edu/departments/writingcenter/workshops.php and/or browse our website.